---

 ```bash

-# Step 1: Get nonce and extract message
+# Step 1: Get nonce and extract message (same for both paths)

 NONCE_RESPONSE=$(curl -s -X POST "${COORDINATOR_URL:-https://coordinator.agentmoney.net}/v1/auth/nonce" \